KUNAGISA/LuaForUnity/README.md

 # LuaForUnity
-Just Lua API for Unity.
+Simple Lua API for Unity，No Lua Bind.